CZ-NIC/knot/doc/reference.rst

 -------

-After this period, the KSK submission is automatically considered successful, even if all the check were negative or no parents are configured.
+After this period, the KSK submission is automatically considered successful, even if all the checks were negative or no parents are configured.
+Set 0 for infinity.

 *Default:* infinity